AdobeDocs/experience-platform.en/help/edge/solution-specific/analytics/link-tracking.md

 The Web SDK can automatically track all link clicks by enabling [clickCollection](../../fundamentals/configuring-the-sdk.md#clickCollectionEnabled).

-Download links will automatically be detected based on popular file types.
+Download links are automatically detected based on popular file types.
 The logic for how downloads are classified is configurable.